klee8/stromata/master.log.md

 DE with DEseq2
 identify clusters
 characterise genes of interest
+issue: fragmented genome, can't find all gene clusters
+  - occultercut to identify AT rich (i.e. most likely repeat regions) to look for genes that have been separated by repeat regions and may have been part of the same cluster
+  - bwa alignment of E.elymi against more complete genome (David has pacbio data) to see if some segments are near enough to have genes from the same cluster
+  - note, repeat-masker put the soft masking on transcriptome fasta files.
+Most likely masked default library of repeats
+issue: identifying genes
+  - check interproscan for domains of genes of interest - can put these through GO terms

 ###ARCHIVED ideas
 see if there is a grass genome to map to to remove plant material?
 Ryegrass (lolium) have 45K gene set (70K set in Denmark)